 - Respect local law, traditions and customs, as this is the best way to get the locals to be kind and understanding towards you and yours.

 - Be respectful when taking photos and video.
-Some of the locals may not appreciate it or they make take it the wrong way.
-Especially the military or police.
+Some of the locals may not appreciate it.

-- Write down some important phrases in the language and take them with you wherever you go.
+- Write down some important phrases in the language and take them with you.
 Do this in case you need help and cannot speak to local language.

 - Keep your personal belongings with you at all times.